PRO BONO: Mary's Place Legal Clinic COVID Resource Guide

-This guidebook is designed to serve as an interactive reference for individuals in Washington state looking for information and resources available to help with the financial impacts of the COVID-19.
+This guidebook is designed to serve as an interactive reference for individuals in Washington state looking for information and resources available to help with the financial impacts of COVID-19.
 It is not legal advice and the information in this guidebook is subject to change.
 Individuals are responsible for verifying the accuracy of all information.
 Because of demand for services, some websites will experience interruptions.

 Employment Related Benefits and Resources